 - Excess tearing

-A second exam should be conducted at age 5 or 6, around the time your child will be starting kindergarten.
+A second exam should be conducted at age five or six, around the time your child will be starting kindergarten.
 These visual exams are important because they allow for early detection of visual problems and more serious eye conditions.

 The UPMC Eye Center has a team of optometrists and ophthalmologists trained in the identification and treatment of pediatric eye conditions.
 Christin Sylvester, DO, explains some of the most common problems pediatric ophthalmologists treat include: